d3liaa/test/Events_Guidelines.md

 ![image](https://user-images.githubusercontent.com/101118017/205593964-97b190ae-0d07-4017-9831-d7f9757fa2fc.png)

 ### Rooms and time management
-To add a room you should firsatly navigate to the event detail section, and on the click on the last button and the table with the rooms will show.
+To add a room you should firstly navigate to the event detail section, and then click on the last button and the table with the rooms will show.
 ![SS_4_Room_Mangement](https://user-images.githubusercontent.com/101118017/223693449-d92b7b73-8751-45d5-a523-6e2eb035be8c.png)

-After to actually add information and rooms you will have to click on the button wth the pen.
+After, to actually add information and rooms you will have to click on the button with the pen.
 ![SS_5](https://user-images.githubusercontent.com/101118017/223693744-0deda6de-10a6-486e-9079-7fdf8d8fadfa.png)

-Finally the view for adding the info for the room will open.
+Finally, the view for adding the info for the room will open.
 ![SS_6](https://user-images.githubusercontent.com/101118017/223694329-2c024047-f1d5-49b4-a891-a066b2cb018e.png)

 > Particular attention is paid when entering the time period of an event.